QunaSys/quri-parts-qsci/README.md

 ### Installation from local source tree

 If you check out the QURI Parts QSCI repository and want to install from that local source tree, you can use `requirements-local.txt`.
-In `requirements-local.txt`, optional components are commented out, so please uncomment them as necessary.

 ```
 pip install -r requirements-local.txt